-To cure the paint to the glass, follow the paint manufacturers directions.
+Follow the paint manufacturers’ directions.
 The Folkart Acrylic paint directions say you can air dry for 21 days or for faster use, bake the glasses.
 To Bake: Air dry for 1 hour.
 Place in a cool oven.
 Heat to 350 degrees F for 30 minutes.
-Turn the oven off, cool in oven and remove.
-To clean the glass, this product claims to be top shelf dishwasher safe after cured or to be safe I would use a simple hand wash.
+Turn the oven off, cool in the oven and remove.
+To clean the glass, this product claims to be top-shelf dishwasher safe after cured or to be safe I would use a simple hand wash.

-I will say painting on glass does take some practice to get used to.
+I will say making hand painted glasses does take some practice to get used to.
 Getting the right consistency of the paint is challenging until you get the hang of it.
 Hats off to the artists out there that have mastered this craft!

 Hand painting not your thing?
 Try these fun glasses!